 '''

-p4 [g-opts] switch [-c -m -r] [-P parent] stream
+p4 [g-opts] switch [-c -m -v -P parent] [-Rx] [-r] stream stream

-p4 switch [-r -v] stream@change
+p4 switch [-r -v] [-Rx] stream@change

-p4 switch -1
+p4 switch -l -L

 p4 switch

 '''

-This command allows you to create, manage and switch between your streams.
+This command allows you to create, manage, and switch between your streams.
 Note that p4 switch automatically performs a p4 reconcile and p4 sync as part of its operations and automatically shelves work in progress when switching between streams.

-The stream@change argument sets the workspace view to match the version of a stream as of the specified changelist and syncs the files to the versions matching that same changelist.
+The stream@change argument sets the workspace view to match the version of a stream as of the specified changelist, and syncs the files to the versions matching that same changelist.